Social Media Usage Policy

 Join your fellow classmates at Dragon Bowl Z on Oct.
 25th at Lucky Strike for a night of bowling and fun.
 Tickets are $5 if purchased by Oct.
 11. Event sponsored by: BLSA, ACS, Brehons, NLS, Family Law Society, and Oral Advocacy Society.
 Email firstname.lastname@example.org or email@example.com to purchase tickets.

-Drexel Law Community Service Initiative
+the Kline School of Law Community Service Initiative

 Clothing Drive | September 16-October 14